WolfTech-Innovations/WolfOS/README.md

 ## Fun Fact:

-SpoinkOS was orignaly based on the SpoinkBub meme, where SpongeBob got a lolipop the creator thought it was funny, and thus a new OS was in the market.
+SpoinkOS was orignaly based on the SpoinkBub meme, where SpongeBob got a lolipop.
+Carl thought it was funny, and thus a new OS was in the market.

 ## Github Repo Data: